-The Bank performs performance assessment of its officers and employees on an annual basis.
+The Bank conducts performance assessment of its officers and employees on an annual basis and quarterly, as needed.
 Evaluation is done using the performance appraisal module on the Core Banking System.
 Department Heads evaluate their subordinates and measure their performance.